-The RGPF, led by the police commissioner, maintains internal security.
+The Royal Grenada Police Force (RGPF), led by the police commissioner, maintains internal security.
 The country does not have a military.
-The RGPF encompasses the Coast Guard, special service unit, fire-fighting unit, and other specialized units.
-The RGPF is supplemented by 250 rural constables.
+The RGPF encompasses the coast guard, a special service unit, a fire-fighting unit, immigration and border control, and other specialized units.
+The RGPF is supplemented by 193 rural constables.
 The RGPF generally was effective at responding to complaints and maintained a community-policing program.

 The police report to the minister for national security, who is also the prime minister.
 The police commissioner can discipline officers (up to the rank of sergeant) in cases of brutality, with penalties that include dismissal.
-Only the public service commission can discipline officers with the rank of inspector or higher.
-The police Criminal Investigation Department, in coordination with the DPP, is charged with investigating killings by police officers, should they occur.
-After a DPP review, and in cases not involving criminal liability, authorities refer them to the coroner for an inquest.
+Only the Public Service Commission can discipline officers with the rank of inspector or higher.
+The Criminal Investigation Department, in coordination with the Department of Public Prosecutions (DPP), is charged with investigating killings by police officers.

+After a DPP review, and in cases not involving criminal liability, authorities refer such cases to the coroner for an inquest.
 Civilian authorities maintained effective control over the RGPF, and the government had effective mechanisms to investigate and punish abuse and corruption.
 In the case of deaths attributed to the RGPF, police conduct the investigations, which the DPP and the coroner review.
 There were no reports of impunity involving the security forces during the year.